← Blog/GEO Strategy

 How AI Decides Which Brands to Mention (And the Exact Factors You Can Control)

 AI doesn't mention brands randomly.
 It doesn't favor the biggest companies by default.
-The way AI selects which brands to include in its answers follows patterns that are increasingly well understood — and that means they can be optimized.
+The way AI selects which brands to include in its answers follows patterns that are increasingly well understood, and that means they can be optimized.

 AI doesn't mention brands randomly.
-It doesn't favor the biggest companies by default.
-It doesn't necessarily pick whoever spent the most on advertising.
-The way AI selects which brands to include in its answers follows patterns that are increasingly well understood — and that means they can be optimized.
+It doesn't default to the biggest company or whoever spent the most on advertising.
+The selection mechanisms are increasingly well understood — and that means they can be systematically improved.

 Factor 1: Frequency of Web-Wide Mentions